Massachusetts Institute of Technology: Organization and administration

 Lobby 7 at 77 Massachusetts Avenue is regarded as the main entrance to campus.

 MIT is a state-chartered nonprofit corporation governed by a privately appointed board known as the MIT Corporation.
 The Corporation has 60–80 members at any time, some with fixed terms, some with life appointments, and eight who serve ex officio.
 (Note: Life members end their terms at 75 years old.
 Ex officio members are the Corporation's elected officers—its Chair, President, Treasurer, and Secretary—and the president of the MIT Alumni Association, the Governor of Massachusetts, the Chief Justice of the Massachusetts Supreme Judicial Court, and the Massachusetts Secretary of Education.)
-The Corporation approves the budget, new programs, degrees and faculty appointments, and elects a president to manage the university and preside over the Institute's faculty.
+The Corporation approves the budget, new programs, degrees and faculty appointments, and elects a president to manage the university and preside for the Institute's faculty.
 The current president is Sally Kornbluth, a cell biologist and former provost at Duke University, who became MIT's eighteenth president in January 2023.

-MIT has five schools (Science, Engineering, Architecture and Planning, Management, and Humanities, Arts, and Social Sciences) and one college (Schwarzman College of Computing), but no schools of law or medicine.
+MIT has five schools (Science, Engineering, Architecture and Planning, Management, and Humanities, Arts, and Social Sciences) and one college (Schwarzman College of Computing); the institute does not operate a law school or a medical school.
 (Note: The Harvard-MIT Division of Health Sciences and Technology (HST) offers joint MD, MD-PhD, or Medical Engineering degrees in collaboration with Harvard Medical School.)
-Faculty committees have control over many areas of MIT's curriculum, research, student life, and administrative affairs, the chair of each of MIT's academic departments reports to the dean of that department's school, who in turn reports to the Provost under the President.
-Academic departments are also evaluated by "Visiting Committees", specialized bodies of Corporation members and outside experts who review the performance, activities, and needs of each department.
+Faculty committees control MIT's curriculum and many areas of research, student life, and administrative affairs.
+The chair of each of MIT's academic departments reports to the dean of that department's school, who in turn reports to the Provost.
+Academic departments also report to "Visiting Committees," specialized bodies of Corporation members and outside experts who evaluate the performance, activities, and needs of each department.

-MIT's endowment, real estate, and other financial assets are managed through by the MIT Investment Management Company (MITIMCo), a subsidiary of the MIT Corporation created in 2004.
-A minor revenue source for much of the Institute's history, the endowment's role in MIT operations has grown due to strong investment returns since the 1990s, making it one the largest U.S. university endowments.
+MIT's endowment, real estate, and other financial assets are managed by the MIT Investment Management Company (MITIMCo), a subsidiary of the MIT Corporation created in 2004.
+A minor revenue source for much of the Institute's history, the endowment's role in MIT operations has grown due to strong investment returns since the 1990s, making it one of the largest U.S. university endowments.
 Among its holdings are a majority of shares in the audio equipment manufacturer Bose Corporation, as well as a commercial real estate portfolio in Kendall Square.